by Mike Shea on 1 February 2015

 I am fortunate to have a very helpful team that enables me to spend time doing things that are important but not necessarily urgent.

-I sure wish I had a staff.
+I sure wish I had a team.

-Modern technology is one of my weaknesses, but my associates make this weakness irrelevant because they are superb at it. keep my phone number unlisted and rely on my associates to handle all voice mail, e-mail, faxes.
+Modern technology is one of my weaknesses, but my associates make this weakness irrelevant because they are superb at it.
+They keep my phone number unlisted and rely on my associates to handle all voice mail, e-mail, faxes.

 A boy walks up to a rich man and asks "how can I be rich like you?".
-The man replies, "one day I found an apple and I sold it for 10 cents.
+The man replies, "One day I found an apple and I sold it for 10 cents.
 The next day I took my 10 cents and bought two apples, each of which I sold for 10 cents.
 The next day I bought four apples with my 20 cents and sold each of them for 10 cents.
 The next day my uncle died and I inherited 40 million dollars."

 Here's an obvious thought we forget almost all the time.
 We are not other people.
 We are only ourselves.
 Try as we might to be sympathetic and listen to people, we still aren't them.
 We don't have their background, their upbringing, their bodies, their minds, their wishes, their troubles, their fears, or their dreams.
 We are ourselves.
 They are themselves.
 The two will not meet.
+Our string of random events that feel to us like conscious decisions are not the same as another person's string of random events.

 This changes a fundamental part of the advice-giving game.
 If we are not them, we can't tell them what they should do and expect it to work.
 Instead, we can only say what has worked for us (if it has).
 Think how this changes the conversation: